benjaminpelc/pivelocimetry/README.md

 ```

 ## Usage Instructions
 After compiling and from the 'build' directory run `./piv`.
 For help on command line options run `./piv --help`.
+To run with all default settings and the default image pair and print the calculated vectors to STDOUT run `./piv -p`.

 ## References
 [1] Huang, H. and Dabiri, D. and Gharib, M. (1997) *On errors of digital particle image velocimetry*.
 Measurement Science and Technology, 8 (12). pp. 1427-1440.
 ISSN 0957-0233.